CassieMarie0728/my-awesomeness/README.md

 - [GitbookIO/github-repo-organizer](https://github.com/GitbookIO/github-repo-organizer) - 📋✅ A Web App to Organize GitHub Repositories
 - [Hacktown-BSB/Nexo](https://github.com/Hacktown-BSB/Nexo) - 🏅 MLH International Hacktown Winner - AI-powered platform that transforms GitHub repositories into interactive documentation you can see and hear.
 Get automated analysis, tech stack visualizations, and AI-generated podcasts explaining any codebase.
 Perfect for onboarding and code exploration.
 - [Icon-Shelf/icon-shelf](https://github.com/Icon-Shelf/icon-shelf) - SVG icon manager for developers.
-- [JCodesMore/ai-website-cloner-template](https://github.com/JCodesMore/ai-website-cloner-template) - Clone any website with one command using AI coding agents
 - [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) - 🚀 Automatically deploy your project to GitHub Pages using GitHub Actions.
 This action can be configured to push your production-ready code into any branch you'd like.
 - [JanuaryLabs/sdk-it](https://github.com/JanuaryLabs/sdk-it) - SDK-IT generates type-safe client SDKs from OpenAPI specifications and creates OpenAPI specs from TypeScript code.
 - [LasCC/HackTools](https://github.com/LasCC/HackTools) - The all-in-one browser extension for offensive security professionals 🛠